websanco/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-facets/custom-facet.md

 ## Accessing Custom Fields

 When you create a [Custom Field](./../../../system-administration/configuring-liferay/adding-custom-fields.md) with the setting _Searchable as Keyword_ enabled, the custom field is indexed with the backing asset (Blogs Entries, for example).
 After re-indexing it's also applied to existing entries.
-The field itself is a text field, called something like `expando__keyword__custom_fields__Enabled` (if you name the field _Enabled_ in the Custom Fields UI), but it contains a nested field mapping for creating a separate `raw` keyword field.
+The field itself is a text field, named like `expando__keyword__custom_fields__Enabled` (if you name the field _Enabled_ in the Custom Fields UI), but it contains a nested field mapping for creating a separate `raw` keyword field.

 To use the raw field in the Custom Facet, append `.raw` to the Custom Field name in the _Aggregation Field_: